Frequently Asked Questions – Dutch Summer School

 We recommend to check official government websites for the latest information on travel bans regarding with respect to the pandemic.
 Don’t book a course if you’re not sure you can travel to the Netherlands.

-Yes, at our residences there is free wifi access.
+Yes, at our language campus there is free wifi access.

 The Netherlands is approximately equally expensive as any other Western European country.
 How much money you spend additionally will depend on yourself.
 You can make it as cheap and as expensive as you want.

 In cheap grocery stores (like the German discounters Aldi and Lidl), you really don’t pay much for decent quality food.
-Some students are surpised to see a whole bread priced at 2 euros, bottles of soda for less than 2 euros or wine bottles for less than 4 euros.
+Some students are surpised to see a whole bread priced at 2 euros, bottles of soda for 2 euros or wine bottles for 5 euros.
 Good to know that even in the village next to our resort in Drenthe, there is a Lidl grocery store.

 Tickets for museums usually rate at 10-15 euros.
 Public transport: travelling within the city 1-3 euros per ride.
 Train tickets: 50 km approximately: 10 euros (one-way), cross the Netherlands: 30 euros (one-way).

 Yes, the time next to the classes you can spend as you want.
-As long as you don’t forget to do your homework!
+As long as you don’t forget to do your homework (which takes approximately 3-4 hours)!

 If we organise additional activities, participation is not obligatory.